ferdinandfrank/laravel-file-generator/readme.md

 That's it!

 ## Usage
-You can use the Artisan make commands provided by your Laravel application like always.
+You can use the Artisan make commands provided by your Laravel application as always.
+This package is just an extension to provide more options and the flexibility to specify your own stub files.
-For example, just execute the following command to create a new controller class with the name `UserController`:
+For example, just execute the following command to create a new controller class with the name `UserController` but with your custom specified stub file (if one exist):

     php artisan make:controller UserController

 For more details as well as a list of all available commands have a look at the [wiki of this package](https://github.com/ferdinandfrank/laravel-file-generator/wiki).

 ### Publishing stub files
-To have the full benefits of this package you can execute the following command.
-This will publish all the stub files which are used to create the php files when executing an Artisan make command.
+To have the full benefits of this package you can execute the following command to publish all the stub files which are used to create the php files when executing an Artisan make command.

     php artisan vendor:publish --tag=stubs

 By default the stub files will be copied to the `resources\stubs` folder of your application.
-As soon as you call an Artisan make command after you executed this publishing command for the stubs the stub files for generating a new php file will be used as the template from this folder.
+As soon as you call an Artisan make command after you executed this publishing command the stub files for generating a new php file will be used as the template from this folder.
 To modify the path to your stubs file have a look on the next section 'Configuration'.